Anthony Hopkins: 2000–2015: Established actor

-Hopkins portrayed Odin, the Allfather or "king" of Asgard, in the 2011 film adaptation of Marvel Comics' Thor and would go on to reprise his role as Odin in Thor: The Dark World in 2013, and again in 2017's Thor: Ragnarok.
+Hopkins portrayed Odin, the Allfather or "king" of Asgard, in the 2011 film adaptation of Marvel Comics's Thor and would go on to reprise his role as Odin in Thor: The Dark World in 2013, and again in 2017's Thor: Ragnarok.
 Hopkins portrayed Alfred Hitchcock in Sacha Gervasi's biopic Hitchcock alongside Helen Mirren who played Hitchcock's wife, Alma Reville.
 The film focuses on the filming of Psycho and that which followed.
 He starred in the comedy action film Red 2 (2013) as the main antagonist Edward Bailey.
 In 2014, he portrayed Methuselah in Darren Aronofsky's Noah.
 Hopkins played Order of the Witwiccans member Sir Edmund Burton in Transformers: The Last Knight which was released in June 2017.

 In October 2015, Hopkins appeared as Sir in a BBC Two production of Ronald Harwood's The Dresser, alongside Ian McKellen, Edward Fox and Emily Watson.
 The Dresser is set in a London theatre during the Blitz, where an aging actor-manager, Sir, prepares for his starring role in King Lear with the help of his devoted dresser, Norman.
 Hopkins described his role as Sir as "the highlight of my life.
 It was a chance to work with the actors I had run away from.
 To play another actor is fun because you know the ins and outs of their thinking – especially with someone like Sir, who is a diabolically insecure, egotistical man."
 He spoke again on the impact the role had on him in 2018, "When I was at the Royal National Theatre all those years ago, I knew I had something in me, but I didn't have the discipline.
 I had a Welsh temperament and didn't have that 'fitting in' mechanism.
 I would fight, I would rebel.
 I thought, 'Well, I don't belong here.'
 And for almost 50 years afterwards, I felt that edge of, 'I don't belong anywhere, I'm a loner.'
-But in The Dresser, when Ian [McKellen] responded, it was wonderful.
+But in The Dresser, when Ian McKellen responded, it was wonderful.
 We got on so well and I suddenly felt at home, as though that lack of belonging was all in my imagination, all in my vanity".